Adult Hearing Assessment

-Our hearing assessment gives details on how each part of the hearing mechanism if functioning.
+Our adult hearing assessment service gives details on how each part of the hearing mechanism if functioning.
 It has 5 parts, History, Examination of the Ear, Middle ear analysis, the hearing test and Speech discrimination in quiet and in a background of noise.

 The test results will be explained to you and appropriate recommendation will be made (possible E. N.T. referral or hearing aids).